sachindsilva16/CurraNova/README.md

-# CurrencyConverter
+# `CURRANOVA - A CURRENCY CONVERTER SYSTEM`
 Hello There!
-I am Sachin Ronson Dsilva pursuing 2nd year BE under Information Science and Enginnering at NMAM Insitute of Technology,Nitte
+I am **Sachin Ronson Dsilva** pursuing 2nd year BE under Information Science and Enginnering at NMAM Insitute of Technology,Nitte

-Preface of this project:

-This is Currency Converter Project been Designed using Java Programming..
-•	This Currency Convertor is a JAVA GUI based application developed using Swing coded in Java language.

-•	Different countries have different currency systems and there is a daily variation in these currencies relative to one another.

-•	Those who transfer money from one country to another must be updated with latest currency exchange rates in the market.

-•	This mini project is simply a calculator-based GUI app developed using Swing and awt package features .
-In this application ,there is a regular updation on currency of 5 countries i.e., USA Dollars
-                     UK (United Kingdom) Pound Sterling
-                     IND (India) Indian Rupee
-                     France  Euro
-                     (UAE) United Arab Emirates (Dubai) Dirham

-•	In this Currency convertor app, the users are provided with 5 options on different currency systems to select the type of conversion Example: from “Dollar” to “Rupee”.

-•	This simple feature allows users to enter amount to be converted (Say from “Dollars”) and display the converted amount (Say to “Rupee”).

-**********  Thanks   **************
+`Key features of the project:`

+Graphical User Interface (GUI): The application utilizes the Swing and AWT packages to create an interactive GUI for user interaction.

+- [x] **Currency Exchange Rates:** The system regularly updates the currency exchange rates for five countries: **`USA (Dollars), UK (Pound Sterling), IND (Indian Rupee), France (Euro), and UAE (Dirham)`**.

+- [x] **Conversion Options:** The user is presented with five options corresponding to different currency systems.
+These options allow the user to select the desired conversion, such as converting from Dollars to Rupees.

+- [x] **Amount Conversion:** Users can input the amount they wish to convert from one currency to another.
+The application processes the input and calculates the converted amount based on the selected currency conversion rate.

+Overall, the **"CURRANOVA - A CURRENCY CONVERTER SYSTEM"** project is a **Java-based GUI application** developed using the Swing library.
+It incorporates currency exchange rate updates, allows users to select conversion options, enter amounts to be converted, and displays the converted values.
+The project involves Java programming, GUI design using Swing, currency conversion logic, data storage, error handling, documentation, and testing to create a robust and user-friendly currency converter system.